 Catalog information and policies are subject to change and implemented without prior notice.

-The University publishes an online version of the academic catalog.
-Every possible effort has been made to ensure that the online version is current; however, as changes occur during the academic year, the online catalog is updated.
-In the event of a discrepancy between a previously published hard copy of the academic catalog where an online version also exists, the online version of the catalog usually takes precedence.
+Every possible effort has been made to ensure that the online version of the academic catalog is current; however, as changes occur during the academic year, the online catalog is updated.
+In the event of a discrepancy between a previously published hard copy of the academic catalog where an online version also exists, the online version of the catalog takes precedence.

-It is the student’s responsibility to ensure that he or she is using the correct catalog.
+It is the student’s responsibility to ensure that they are using the correct catalog.
 If there is any question about which catalog to use, students should consult an advisor.
 Prospective students should use the most current catalog.